 - Many cards provide milestone benefits and if you use your credit card quite frequently, you may end up getting huge benefits from the issuer.

-You can prevent your credit card from deactivation by following some of the simple tips and tricks mentioned below:
+You can prevent your credit card from deactivation by following some of the simple tips mentioned below:

-- Make an extensive plan on using your specific credit card for a specific purpose to increase your savings.
-For example, use a fuel credit card for fuel transactions, shopping card for all purchases, travel credit card for flight ticket and hotel booking, etc.
+2. Make an extensive plan on using your specific credit card for a specific purpose to increase your savings.

 Do credit card issuers have to inform before deactivating an inactive credit card?

-A credit card issuer is not required to inform the cardholder for deactivating the credit card account due to dormancy in India.
-Some countries, however, have made provisions for issuers to inform the cardholder 30 days prior to deactivating his/her credit card.
+It is not mandatory for a credit card issuer in India to inform you about your card deactivation due to inactivity.
+Though, in some countries, certain provisions have been made for the issuers to inform the user 30 days prior to deactivating the credit card.

-However, most credit card providers send intimation to the cardholder 30 days before closing the credit card account as even they want the cardholder to use the card and keep the account active.
+However, most credit card providers send intimation 30 days before closing the credit card account as even they want the user to continue using the card and keep the account active.

 What should a cardholder do if the credit card is deactivated due to inactivity?